boltops-tools/ufo-docs/_docs/features/env_files/secrets.md

     arn:aws:secretsmanager:region:aws_account_id:secret:secret-name:json-key:version-stage:version-id

-The notation is a little awkward when to use the latest version stage and version and ends in `::`.
+The notation is a little awkward when using the latest version stage and version.
+It must ends in `::`.
 Example:

     arn:aws:secretsmanager:us-west-2:111111111:secret:mysecret:mykey::